Programs/Education » Two-year Master's Program in Biochemistry & Molecular Biology

 2) An application fee of $50.00 payable online to Tulane University at the time your application is submitted.
 This fee is non-refundable and non-transferable.

-3) MCAT or DAT scores must be reported on the application.
-If reporting MCAT scores, students must include their 16 digit VERIFICATION CODE from the AAMC website.
+3) GRE scores must be reported on the application.
+GRE scores will be verified through ETS.
 International students must also have official TOEFL scores sent, and all application materials must be in English.

 Attention: Master's Applications

 The fall 2016 application process opens on October 1, 2015 and closes on July 1, 2016.

 Applications are accepted on a rolling basis.
 ALL application materials must be received before the closing date. (see above) Rolling admission basis means there is no guarantee there will be openings in the class up until the deadlines.

 For questions regarding the program, please contact Dr. Samuel J. Landry (program director, email@example.com) or Dr. William Wimley (program co-director, firstname.lastname@example.org).